SempaiGames/haxe-ga/README.md

 License along with this library; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA.

-Google Analytics is a registered trademark of Google Inc.
+Google is a registered trademark of Google Inc.

   WebSite: https://github.com/fbricker/haxe-ga
    Author: Federico Bricker
 copyright: Copyright (c) 2012 SempaiGames (http://www.sempaigames.com)